yohei-yoshihara/VectorBooleanCPP/README.md

 # VectorBoolean C++

-This project is a port of the original Objective-C code to C++.
+This project is a port of the original Objective-C VectorBoolean library to C++.
+VectorBoolean is bezier path boolean operation library.
+The following operations are supported:

+* union
+* intersect
+* difference
+* xor

 Original article and code: